JonathanYiv/jonathanyiv.github.io/about.md

 I promise you won't be disappointed if you hire me.

+I look forward to working with you.

 ...

-When I'm not coding, I am tucked in and progressing in my current videogame.
+When I'm not coding, you can find me progressing in my current videogame or manipulating my way to victory in a boardgame.